shakibaam/Evaluating-the-Robustness-of-Retrieval-Augmented-Generation/README.md

-# TIST 2025: Evaluating the Robustness of Retrieval-Augmented Generation Against
-Adversarial Attacks in the Health Domain
+# Evaluating the Robustness of Retrieval-Augmented Generation Against Adversarial Attacks in the Health Domain

-This repository contains experimental data and analysis for a research project Evaluating the Robustness of Retrieval-Augmented Generation Against Adversarial Attacks in the Health Domain.
+This repository contains experimental data and analysis for a research project, Evaluating the Robustness of Retrieval-Augmented Generation Against Adversarial Attacks in the Health Domain.

 ## Project Overview